 The first is related to waste management aspects.
 According to satellite images of the island there are no solid waste disposal sites, therefore there should be special arrangements to transport any generated waste during site clearance or during construction process to the other side of the Nile by available boats.
-It is worth noting that due to the location of the island between the High Dam and Aswan Dam no barges could sail to the island, but goods and people reach the island through small boats.
+It is worth noting that no barges could sail to the island, but goods and people reach the island through small boats.
 Accordingly waste materials should be collected in suitable bags and transferred to the other bank in the available boats.